Batool-Barghouthi/APIs-Documentation/README.md

 | `400 Bad Request` | `error_type: "JSON_PARSE"` | Body is not valid JSON |
 | `422 Unprocessable Entity` | `error_type: "REQUIRED"` | `doc_no`, `branch`, or `uw_year` missing or null |
 | `500 Internal Server Error` | `error_type: "SERVER"` | Jasper or PL/SQL failure; `details` carries `SQLERRM` |

-> ⚠️ **Response body conflict.** `JASPERSERVER.CALL_REPORT` writes the rendered report
-> (PDF bytes) directly to the HTTP response, and the handler then appends a JSON
-> success object to the same stream.
-The result is a corrupted payload that is neither
-> valid PDF nor valid JSON.
-The endpoint must either stream the PDF with
-> `Content-Type: application/pdf` and emit no JSON, or return a JSON body containing a
-> download URL / base64 blob.
-Resolve before publishing to external consumers.
-See §6.

 ---